edithnickerson/ionicbasics1/README.md

 We've used the AngularJS [$http](https://docs.angularjs.org/api/ng/service/$http "$http service") service previously.

-However, the Wilken code differs from ours in that Wilken uses $http directly:
+However, the Wilken code differs from ours in that Wilken uses $http directly in his controller:

 ![Wilken Listing 4.11](http://i39.photobucket.com/albums/e188/ahuimanu/Listing4-11_zps2saikqkw.png "Wilken Listing 4.11")

+Also, you could replace his service URL with YOUR Open Weather Map API.
+Also note that Wilken is using the older version of the `$http.get` method that uses `success` and `error` rather than `then`.